Paul Hruby Ice Arena is OPEN!

 The Park District of Oak Park proudly utilizes USA Hockey's One Goal Program.
 The One Goal organization provides starter sets of equipment (no stick) for players generally ages 3-10 new to the game or unable to participate due to the high cost of equipment.
 One Goal Equipment has limited availabilty and is distributed on a first come, first serve basis and all fittings must be done prior to your first day of class.
 Quantities are very limited through the summer months.
-For details, please contact Bryce Miller.
+For details, please contact our Hockey Coordinators.

 The Park District of Oak Park is a proud affiliate of the Chicago Blackhawks.